B3ND1X/air-script/README.md

 v 1.0.5
 * Email notifications for when Air Script is done attacking
-* Other small bug fixes and improvments
+* Other small bug fixes and improvements

 v 1.0.4
 * Small bug fixes and typos